DynaConF: Dynamic Forecasting of Non-Stationary Time Series

 \subsection{Conditional Distributions Across Time Points}

-We have explained how we model the conditional distribution $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ at each time $t$.
-To model changes in the conditional distribution over time, we first specify which parameters to include in the control variable $\V\phi_t \in \Real^F$, which changes over time and modulates the conditional distribution (Figure~\ref{fig:page1}, top).
+We have explained how we model the conditional distribution $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ at each time point $t$.
+To model changes in the conditional distribution over time, we first specify which parameters to include in the control variable $\V\phi_t \in \Real^{D_\phi}$, which changes over time and modulates the conditional distribution (Figure~\ref{fig:page1}, right).